molds/molds/doc/README.txt

        The default value of the "diis_end_error" is 10**(-8.0).

        "vdW" should be set as "yes" or "no".
-       For "yes", Grimmes's empirical van der Waals correction([G_2006]) is applied.
+       For "yes", Grimmes's empirical van der Waals correction([G_2004]) is applied.
        The default value of the "vdW" is "no".
+       Note that this empirical van der Waals correction is applied to the semiempirical methods of which semiempirical parameters are not modified.
+       If user wants to use PM3-D or AM1-D of which semiempirical parameters are modified to be suite for vdW, set theory-directive as "PM3-D" or "AM1-D".

-       "vdW_s6" is a scaling factor in the Grimme's van der Waals correction([G_2006]).
+       "vdW_s6" is a scaling factor in the Grimme's van der Waals correction([G_2004]).
-       The default value of the "vdW_s6" is 0.9.
+       The default value of the "vdW_s6" is 1.4.

-       "vdW_d" is a damping factor in the Grimme's van der Waals correction([G_2006]).
+       "vdW_d" is a damping factor in the Grimme's van der Waals correction([G_2004]).
-       The default value of the "vdW_d" is 20.0.
+       The default value of the "vdW_d" is 23.0.

        E.g.
          SCF